Technology support net

-A Technology Support Net (TSN) is the required physical, energy, information, legal and cultural structures that support the development of technology core.
-In order to function effectively, the technology core (hardware, software and brainware) needs to be embedded in its support structure (TSN).
+A technology support net (TSN) is the set of physical, energy, information, legal and cultural structures supporting the development of a given technology.
+In order to function effectively, the technology core (hardware, software and brainware) needs an embedding TSN.
 Changes in the core then trigger requisite changes in TSN.
 Any core and its TSN co-evolve in a symbiotic way of mutual strengthening.
 At certain stage, TSN starts dictating acceptable changes in the core and ultimately becomes an effective barrier to further innovation.
 At such point, a time for new, disruptive technology emerges.

 The entire structure of the technology core and its support network of requisite flows are sketched in Figure 1.
-It is clear that the architecture of the Technology Support Net functions as the main determinant of technology use, change and the rate of innovation.
+It is clear that the architecture of the TSN functions as the main determinant of technology use, change and the rate of innovation.
 Milan Zeleny in his book Human Systems Management, has laid down the foundation of modern technology management, innovation and change.

-Technology support network (TSN) is the necessary condition for continued technology core innovation.
+TSN is the necessary condition for continued technology core innovation.
 Without matching the support network, any new technology has little chance of succeeding.
 The infrastructure of technology support net, when fully established, could present significant barriers to significant innovation.
 The process of innovation is no longer open and autonomous, but often technically and politically subservient to the “holders and owners” of the support net.

 Technology, through its requisite support net, limits and predetermines the flows and types of innovation.
 Nowadays the processes of invention and innovation are not limited only by lack of knowledge or too narrow business criteria, but by the defenders of the existing support network (including infrastructure).
 The focus is not so much on hardware (which is becoming commoditized), nor software or brainware, but on the boundaries and architecture of the support net itself.